Unbiased Markov chain Monte Carlo with couplings: Illustrations

-Finally, we consider a third case in which $\sigma_q^2$ is again set to one, but $\pi_0$ is set to $\mathcal{N}(10,1)$.
+Finally we consider a third case, with $\sigma_q^2 = 1$ as before but now with $\pi_0$ set to $\mathcal{N}(10,1)$.
 This initialization makes it unlikely for a chain to start near the mode at $-4$.
-The pair of chains typically converge to the right-most mode and meet in a small number of iterations.
+The pair of chains typically converge around the mode at $+4$ and meet in a small number of iterations.
 Over $R=1,000$ replications, we find an average meeting time of $9$ and a $99\%$ quantile of $35$.
-A $95\%$ confidence interval on $\int \mathds{1}(x > 3)\pi(dx)$ obtained from the estimators with $k=50$, $m=500$ is $[0.799, 0.816]$, far from the true value of $0.421$.
+A $95\%$ confidence interval on ${\int \mathds{1}(x > 3)\pi(dx)}$ obtained from the estimators with $k=50$, $m=500$ is $[0.799, 0.816]$, far from the true value of $0.421$.
 The associated histogram of $\pi$ is shown in Figure \ref{fig:mixture:histogram:hard}.

 Sampling $9,000$ additional estimators yields a $95\%$ confidence interval $[-0.353, 1.595]$, again using $k=50$, $m=500$.
 Among these extra $9,000$ values, a few correspond to cases where one chain jumped to the left-most mode before meeting the other.
-This resulted in large meeting times, and thus in a much larger empirical variance.
-Upon noticing a large empirical variance one can then decide to use larger values of $k$ and $m$; the challenging situation is when the empirical variance is small even though the number of replicates is seemingly large.
-We conclude that although our estimators are unbiased and are consistent in the limit as $R \to \infty$, poor performance of the underlying Markov chains can still produce misleading results for any finite $R$.
+This resulted in large meeting times and thus a large empirical variance for $H_{k:m}$.
+Upon noticing a large empirical variance one can then decide to use larger values of $k$ and $m$.
+We conclude that although our estimators are unbiased and are consistent in the limit as $R \to \infty$, poor performance of the underlying Markov chains combined with ill-chosen initializations can still produce misleading results for any finite $R$, such as $1,000$ in this example.